 \

 We determine the a.a.s.~topology of the boundary of the building block of the large orientable unicellular space dual to the SYK graph $G$ of order $\delta$.
 This is done by adapting some results on the topology of triangulations dual to colored graphs \cite{Italians, GagliardiDipol, Handles,1N-arb, TensorTopology}, to the 0-residue $G_{\hat 0}$.
 In dimension $q=2$, an orientable unicellular map with $n$ edges is obtained from a disc whose polygonal boundary contains $2n$ edges.
-Thus whatever the topology of the unicellular map (its genus), the topology of the boundary of the building block is always that of the circle $S^1$ (since the building block is always a disc).
+Thus, whatever the topology of the unicellular map (its genus), the topology of the boundary of the building block is always that of the circle $S^1$ (since the building block is always a disc).
 The topology of the building block is therefore a much weaker information than the topology of the glued space itself.
 Still, however, it provides some information about the possible spaces one can obtain from the building block.

-In Section~\ref{sub:Manifold}, we show that $G_{\hat 0}$ is a.a.s.~a piecewise-linear manifold, and in Section~\ref{sub:AStopo}, we determine its a.a.s.~topology.
-In particular, we will see that although the building block is a.a.s.~a manifold, the glued space itself is a.a.s.~never a piecewise-linear manifold (it contains a singularity and is therefore a pseudo-manifold).
-Still, fixing the order of the graph is responsible for the a.a.s.~non-singular topology of the building block (in \cite{carrance}, it is shown that a uniform $(q+1)$-colored graph with $q>2$ and all of its residues are a.a.s.~dual to pseudo-manifolds with singularities).
+In Section~\ref{sub:Manifold}, we show that $G_{\hat 0}$ a.a.s.~represents a piecewise-linear manifold, and in Section~\ref{sub:AStopo}, we determine its a.a.s.~topology.
+In particular, we will see that although the boundary of the building block a.a.s.~triangulates a manifold, the glued space itself a.a.s.~never triangulates a piecewise-linear manifold (it contains a singularity and is therefore a pseudo-manifold).
+Still, fixing the order of the graph is responsible for the a.a.s.~non-singular topology of the building block (in \cite{carrance}, it is shown that a uniform $(q+1)$-colored graph with $q>2$ and all of its residues a.a.s.~represent pseudo-manifolds with singularities).